-Benefits of using both on the Reward Gateway platform
+Benefits of Using Reports and Dashboards on the Reward Gateway Platform

 There are two main ways Reward Gateway can provide information to organizations: dashboards and reports.
 Understanding each and what they bring to the table can help you determine which one fits our client’s needs best.
-This is a general look at how reports and dashboards differ.
+This article will provide a general overview of reports and dashboards and how they differ.

 Reports are static documents that contain data in text and table form.

-Reports can be extensive and complicated to create or manipulate.
+Reports can be extensive, which can make them complicated to create or manipulate.

 Dashboards are data visualization tools that can be customized and tailored to display specific metrics, data, and KPIs.

-Dashboards have filters that allows users to drill-down data by changing parameters (date, dept, tenure, etc.)
+Dashboards have filters that allow users to drill-down data by changing parameters (date, dept., tenure, etc.)

 Dashboards help show connections and relationships among different metrics, e.g.: between ecard activity and blog activity, or increased recognition and increased engagement scores.